ExMember/exmember.github.io/_drafts/the-ai-apocalypse-started-decades-ago.md

 it is
 powerful and inhuman.

-There have
-been many stories
-warning us of
+No matter
+how anodyne
+its goals are,
+or how careful
+its safeguards are,
+an entity
+that is
+both powerful and inhuman
+is dangerous.
+The more powerful and inhuman
+it is,
-the AI apocalypse
+the more dangerous
+it will be.
+Creating anything
+powerful and inhuman
+beckons disaster.

+This lesson
+is told
+and retold
+over and over again
-in both science fiction
+in science fiction,
-and more general
+horror,
-philosophical thought experiments.
+and philosophical thought experiments, such as
-One example is
+Mary Shelly's Frankenstein,
+W. W. Jacobs' Monkey's Paw,
+H.P.
+Lovecraft's Cthulhu, and
-Nick Bostrom's
+Nick Bostom's paperclip maximizer.[^paperclipmaximizer]
-Paperclip Maximizer.[^paperclipmaximizer]

-[^paperclipmaximizer]: Explored in ["Ethical Issues in Advanced Artificial Intelligence"](https://nickbostrom.com/ethics/ai) It goes like this:
+[^paperclipmaximizer]: Explored in ["Ethical Issues in Advanced Artificial Intelligence"](https://nickbostrom.com/ethics/ai)

+The story
+of Bostrom's paperclip maximizer goes like this:

 Imagine
 an office-supply company